sakaki-/gentoo-on-rpi-64bit/README.md

 ### <a id="expedited_updates"></a>New Features to Expedite Regular System Updating

 In addition to the above, as of version 1.1.0 of the image, a number of other changes have been made to expedite the process of keeping your 64-bit Gentoo RPi3 up-to-date:
 * <a id="binary_kp"></a>An autobuild of the official [`raspberrypi/linux`](https://github.com/raspberrypi/linux) kernel (default branch) using `bcmrpi3_defconfig` has been set up [here](https://github.com/sakaki-/bcmrpi3-kernel); a new release tarball is automatically pushed once per week, and a matching kernel binary package ([`sys-kernel/bcmrpi3-kernel-bin`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-kernel/bcmrpi3-kernel-bin)) is also created simultaneously.
+A variant of this with a slightly tweaked config is also maintained [here](https://github.com/sakaki-/bcmrpi3-kernel-bis) with binary kernel package ([`sys-kernel/bcmrpi3-kernel-bis-bin`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-kernel/bcmrpi3-kernel-bis-bin)); this latter version is used by default as of v1.2.2 of the image.

-  NB: at the time of writing, the `rpi-4.14.y` branch was the default (receiving most attention for backports etc.) Using `-bin` packages for the kernel makes it easy to switch between them (and to update your kernel, and module set, to the latest version available - along with all other packages on your system - whenever you issue `genup`); you can see the kernels available by issuing `eix bcmrpi3-kernel-bin`.
-Also, note that by default (via the `with-matching-boot-fw` USE flag) installing a particular `sys-kernel/bcmrpi3-kernel-bin` version will _also_ cause the version of `sys-boot/rpi3-64bit-firmware` (see [above](#boot_fw)) current at the time the kernel was released, to be installed (to `/boot`).
+  NB: at the time of writing, the `rpi-4.14.y` branch was the default (receiving most attention for backports etc.) Using `-bin` packages for the kernel makes it easy to switch between them (and to update your kernel, and module set, to the latest version available - along with all other packages on your system - whenever you issue `genup`); you can see the kernels available by issuing `eix bcmrpi3-kernel-bis-bin`.
+Also, note that by default (via the `with-matching-boot-fw` USE flag) installing a particular `sys-kernel/bcmrpi3-kernel<-bis>-bin` version will _also_ cause the version of `sys-boot/rpi3-64bit-firmware` (see [above](#boot_fw)) current at the time the kernel was released, to be installed (to `/boot`).
 This helps to reduce issues with firmware / kernel mismatches with cutting edge features such as VC4 support.

   > Use of the provided binary kernel package is optional, you can always uninstall it (by editing the file `/etc/portage/package.use/rpi3-64bit-meta`, setting the `-kernel-bin` USE flag, then issuing `emerge -v rpi3-64bit-meta`) and [building your own kernel](#kernelbuild) instead, if desired.